 - Add butter.
 I like to cut the butter into small piece and them place them evenly on top of the filling.
 This allows for even distribution while baking.
 The butter adds richness and dimension to the pie filling.

 - Cover with the top layer of crust.
 Trim the edges of the crust, if necessary, and tuck them under for a clean finish.
 I like to crimp or press the edges of the crust to make it look pretty and then cut slits for vents in the top of the pie.
+Or you could go all out and make a lattice pie crust design on top!

 - Add egg to the crust.
 Beat your egg and then simply brush it over the crust.
 This is going the help give that nice golden brown color that we all love.
 You can even sprinkle on some granulated sugar to give it a nice sparkly, crunch on top!